 Other perks include fraud protection, year-end summary, and Pay it, Plan It® balance payment option.
 You also get entertainment benefits including exclusive access to ticket pre-sales and cardmember-only events.
 There’s no annual fee for for this card and no foreign transaction fees.

 If you are willing to pay an annual fee, the next product in this lineup is the Delta SkyMiles® Gold American Express Card.
-You can earn 35,000 bonus miles after you spend $1,000 in purchases on your new card in your first 3 months.
+Limited Time Offer: Earn 70,000 bonus miles after you spend $2,000 in purchases on your new card in your first 3 months.
+Offer expires 4/28/2021.
 Enjoy earning 2X Miles on Delta purchases, at restaurants worldwide, including takeout and delivery and at U.S. supermarkets.
 Plus, earn 1X Mile on all other eligible purchases.
 Earn now.
 Travel when you're ready.
-After you spend $10,000 in purchases in a calendar year, you will receive a $100 Delta Flight Credit to inspire your next travel, plus enjoy your first checked bag free on Delta flights.
+After you spend $10,000 in purchases in a calendar year, you will receive a $100 Delta Flight Credit to inspire your next travel.
 Enjoy a $0 introductory annual fee for the first year, then $99 thereafter.
 Terms Apply.

 2. United TravelBank Card from Chase.